stefan-kolb/nucleus/README.md

 ## Functionality

 The following list shows the degree to which the adapters implement the offered methods.
-This list is auto-generated and can be shown via:
+This list can be auto-generated via:

 ```
 $ bundle exec rake evaluation:compatibility:markdown